Choking

 Infant choking

-The treatment for a child under one follows the same principals as for an adult or older child but – importantly – abdominal thrusts are replaced with chest thrusts.
-DO NOT perform abdominal thrusts on a baby.
+The treatment for a baby or child under one year old follows the same principals as for an adult or older child but – importantly – abdominal thrusts are replaced with chest thrusts.

 Treatment